 If you are one of our subscribers: your name, organisational address, provided positions, billing details and email addresses, telephone number, payment information and submitted profile.

-For non-usbscribers or for events, we will tell you what information we are collecting and why we are collecting it.
+For non-subscribers, for events or awards nominations, we will tell you what information we are collecting and why we are collecting it.